tophee/NotePlan-Obsidian-Switcher/README.md

 - When you run the script for the first time, BTT will ask for permission to control Obsidian and Noteplan.
 Make sure to grant those persmissions.
 - Adjust delay values in the script if it is not performing as expected under different system loads.

-### Update
-I just realized that I had the [Obsidian Windows Title Changer plugin](https://github.com/jplattel/open-note-to-window-title) enabled while I developed this script.
-The default title template was set to `{{basename}}~~{{vault}} - Obsidian v{{version}}`.
-I am not sure to what extent this conditioned the script, i.e. I don't know what the Obsidian Window Title looks like without the plugin (e.g. the filtering of the vault name may not be necessary without the plugin.
-Since that plugin was created to get the note title into the windows title in the first place, it would seem likely that the script wont work at all without the plugin.
-This doesn't seem to be the case, however, so maybe the note title has been added to the windows title in Obsidian core? - I wont explore this any further as long as the script works for me.

-Regardless of the above, note that the Plugin also can read the title tag in the YAML header and use that in the window title.
-This might add some robustness to the script, given that NotePlan uses this title for naming notes.
+## An Alternative Approach
+I think the chosen approach of getting the note URL in the respective app is the most robust way of making sure that we open the correct note in the other app.
+But here is an alternative way of getting the note URL in Obsidian: you can configure the [Obsidian Windows Title Changer plugin](https://github.com/jplattel/open-note-to-window-title) so that the default title template includes not just the note's name but also the path and then retrieve that information from the Obsidian Window (Noteplan needs the entire path to reliably find all notes).
+The disadvantages of this strategy are, however:

+- We need a plugin in Obsidian.
+- We need to check whether Obsidian is in Full Screen Mode and exit it because there seem to be issues with retrieving the window title when in Full Screen mode.
+- We need to encode the note path when construcing the URL.
+When we extract the path from the URL, it os already encoded.

 ## Contributing